 Will you help me with my take-home exam?

 Many professors expect that students complete take-home exams without assistance from anyone.
-For this reason, consultants won't work with writers on take-home exams except in cases where the professor has indicated on the assignment sheet or syllabus that such help is unacceptable.
+For this reason, consultants won't work with writers on take-home exams in cases where the professor has indicated on the assignment sheet or syllabus that such help is unacceptable.
 If there is no stated restriction, consultants can assist with the wording and clarity of the writing for a take-home exam, but never the content of the writing.
 If the consultant has reason to believe a peice of writing is part of a take-home exam or quiz, we require the consultant to share a copy of the session notes with the instructor.

 Sure!
 Upon your request, we can send your professor an email notification of your visit to the writing center.
 Consultants will not sign other forms/documentation, however, regarding your visit.

 Can you let my professor know I visited the writing center?